 • Share Plans Committee – Considers administrative matters related to the provision of share-based employee benefits for Keller and its subsidiaries.

-• Bank Guarantees and Facilities Committee – Considers matters related to the provision of bank guarantees and facilities for Keller and its subsidiaries.
+• Bank Guarantees and Facilities Committee – Consideration of matters related to the provision of bank guarantees and facilities for the company and its subsidiaries.

 More information on Keller’s other committees and governance framework can be found below and in the following document (page numbers refer to the latest Annual Report and Accounts):